ualsg/ualsg.netlify.app/content/openings/ads/2020-07-postdoc/index.md

 You should demonstrate that you possess:

 - A PhD degree (or completed before the start of the appointment) in a related discipline from a reputable university.
+- An ability to develop an independent project within the Lab.
 - A solid publication record, excellent writing skills, and a strong affinity to publish.
 - Prior experience in GIS, 3D city modelling, and urban simulations.
 - Excellent communication skills in English, and an ability to present research in both academic and non-academic venues.